-- E. Discontinued or Modified Services.
-Broker and/or the Third Parties may discontinue or modify the Information, Platform or Services, or any portion thereof, at any time.
-Customer releases and agrees to indemnify and hold harmless Broker, and the Third Parties, for any loss or damages arising from or relating to such discontinuation or modification. - F. Modifications to Platform Documentation.
-Broker may amend some or all of the Platform Documentation from time to time upon posting the amended Platform Documentation to the Website and the App.
+- E. Discontinued or Modified Services. eToro and/or the Third Parties may discontinue or modify the Information, Platform or Services, or any portion thereof, at any time.
+Customer releases and agrees to indemnify and hold harmless eToro, and the Third Parties, for any loss or damages arising from or relating to such discontinuation or modification. - F. Modifications to Platform Documentation. eToro may amend some or all of the Platform Documentation from time to time upon posting the amended Platform Documentation to the Website and the App.
 Customer's continued use of the Platform after such amendment will constitute Customer's acknowledgment and acceptance of such amendment, and Customer will be deemed to agree to be bound by all then-in-effect amendments to the Platform Documentation, regardless of whether Customer has actually reviewed them.
 Again, please note that prior notice of all updates to the Platform Documentation is not required.
-Customer agrees to regularly consult the Website for up-to-date information about the Services and any modifications to the Broker Customer Agreement.
-Broker is not bound by any oral statements that seek to amend these documents.
+Customer agrees to regularly consult the Website for up-to-date information about the Services and any modifications to the Agreement.
+Such documents can be found in the eToro US Disclosure Library. eToro is not bound by any oral statements that seek to amend the Agreement.
 No provision of any Platform Documentation can be amended by Customer in any respect.